-BACKGROUND
+1 BACKGROUND

-- 1.1 The development of Maritime Autonomous Surface Ships (MASS) has continued at a very significant pace over the last few years with more MASS entering operation all the time.
+- 1.1 The development of Maritime Autonomous Ship Systems (MASS) has continued at a very significant pace over the last few years with more MASS entering operation all the time.
 They come in a variety of sizes and have a very diverse set of operational capabilities which all place their own unique demands on those who own and operate them and the remainder of the Maritime Community.
-MASS are an element of the development of Robotics and Artificial Intelligence (RAI) systems across the various transport sectors. - 1.2 The term MASS has been adopted by the Maritime Safety Committee (MSC) of the International Maritime Organization (IMO) for their scoping exercise which was accepted at MSC 98 on the 13th June 2017.
-The MSC Working and Correspondence Groups started their work in May 2018 and there was an intersessional working group meeting in September 2019.
-Other scoping exercises are being undertaken by the Legal (LEG) and the Facilitation of International Maritime Traffic (FAL) committees.
-Information concerning their work is available through IMODOCS. - 1.3 Version 3 of this Code of Practice ("Code") has been prepared by the UK Maritime Autonomous Systems Regulatory Working Group (MASRWG) and has been published by Maritime UK through the Society of Maritime Industries.
+MASS are an element of the development of Robotics and Artificial Intelligence (RAI) systems across the various transport sectors. - 1.2 The term MASS (Maritime Autonomous Surface Ship) was adopted by the Maritime Safety Committee (MSC) of the International Maritime Organisation (IMO) for their Regulatory scoping exercise (RSE) which completed at MSC 103 on the 14th May 2021.
+The outcome of the RSE is at MSC.1/Circ.1638 dated 3 June 2021.
+The scoping exercise undertaken by the Legal Committee (LEG) was completed in July 2021 and the Facilitation Committee of International Maritime Traffic (FAL) is expected to complete their work in 2021 with the further engagement from the Marine Environmental Protection Committee (MEPC).
+Information concerning their output is available through IMODOCS. - 1.3 Version 6 of this Code of Practice ("Code") has been prepared by the UK Maritime Autonomous Systems Regulatory Working Group (MASRWG) and has been published by Maritime UK through the Society of Maritime Industries.
 It has been prepared in two parts.
-Part 1 is a set of Industry Conduct Principles, which supercedes the previous Code of Conduct published in 2016, and Part 2 is the Code of Practice. - 1.4 This Code seeks to provide practical guidance for the design, construction and safe operation of autonomous and semi-autonomous MASS less than 24m while the more detailed regulatory framework for MASS is developed under the Merchant Shipping Act 1995. - 1.5 The Code focusses on surface ships, seagoing vessels and watercraft (per SOLAS Chapter V Safety of Navigation) but does include some references to other Maritime Autonomous Systems (MAS), such as Autonomous Underwater Vehicles (AUV), Remotely Operated Vehicles (ROV) and Unmanned Air Systems (UAS).
+Part 1 is a set of Industry Conduct Principles, which supercedes the previous Code of Conduct published in 2016, and Part 2 is the Code of Practice. - 1.4 This Code seeks to provide practical guidance for the design, construction and safe operation of autonomous and semi-autonomous MASS, primarily less than 24m, while the more detailed regulatory framework for MASS is developed under the Merchant Shipping Act 1995. - 1.5 The Code focusses on surface ships, seagoing vessels and watercraft (per SOLAS Chapter V Safety of Navigation) but does include some references to other Maritime Autonomous Systems (MAS), such as Autonomous Underwater Vehicles (AUV), Remotely Operated Vehicles (ROV) and Unmanned Air Systems (UAS).
 It is stressed that these systems have their own operating guidelines which are not replicated in this Code but may be deployed from MASS.
-The Code will be updated as required when guidance from the IMO Regulatory Scoping Exercise is published, and as the MCA develops policies to meet the needs of forthcoming technological, commercial and regulatory developments. - 1.6 The primary aim in developing the Code has been to establish standards and best practice for those who design, build, manufacture (including testing and commissioning), own, operate and control MASS of less than 24 metres in length.
-It will establish some principles and guidance which will also be applicable for those operating larger MASS. - 1.7 The Code deals with the important subject of Remote Control Centres and their manning. - 1.8 The intent is to ensure equivalence with the provisions of IMO's current legal instruments (COLREGS, SOLAS, MARPOL, and STCW) and to provide links to related documentation (e.g. ISPS, IMDG, ISM, Fire Safety Code and the Load Line Convention).
+The Code will be updated as required when guidance from IMO is published, and as the MCA develops policies to meet the needs of forthcoming technological, commercial and regulatory developments.
+These will include the Merchant Shipping (Small Workboats and Pilot Boats) Regulations 2023 and accompanying Code ("Workboat Code Edition 3") and MGN 664 (M+F) Certification process for vessels using innovative technology. - 1.6 The primary aim in developing the Code has been to establish standards and best practice for those who design, build, manufacture (including testing and commissioning), own, operate and control MASS, primarily of less than 24 metres in length.
+It will also establish some principles and guidance which will be applicable for those operating larger MASS. - 1.7 The Code deals with the important subject of Remote Control Centres and their HR and technical requirements. - 1.8 The intent is to ensure equivalence with the provisions of IMO's current legal instruments (COLREGS, SOLAS, MARPOL, and STCW) and to provide links to related documentation (e.g. ISPS, IMDG, ISM, Fire Safety Code and the Load Line Convention).